 After the intermission it was an all Beltrami spook suite consisting of scores to I Robot, Hellboy, Mimic and Knowing conducted by (guess who) Marco Beltrami of course.
-Mr Fox then returned to the podium to lead his troops in the immensely catchy and popular Game of Thrones main title composed by Ramin Djawadi.
+Mr Fox then returned to the podium to lead his troops in the immensely catchy and popular Game of Thrones main title theme composed by Ramin Djawadi.

 Another Varese recording alumni, composer Randy Edelman conducted the next three selections.
 A deliciously fun and quirky suite from Elmer Bernstein's Ghostbusters which segues into a gorgeously romantic love theme, featured noted flautist Sara Andon's superb playing.
 Then it was the conductor's own thrilling music composed for The Mummy: Tomb of the Dragon Emperor followed by a suite from television's True Blood composed by the talented Nathan Barr who was also in attendance.

 The show wrapped with a hair raising fusion of hard rock and thematic classical music that was unlike anything I've ever heard and it brought the house down: Christopher Young's score to Ghost Rider.
 The orchestra was augmented with the GSPO Choir and a powerhouse rock band consisting of Dave ('Slayer') Lombardo on drums, Gerry Nestler on guitar and Dan Lutz on bass.
-Inspired and exhilarating, it was the perfect closing number to leave the audience on an unbelievable high.
+Inspired and exhilarating, it was the perfect closing number, leaving the audience on an unbelievable high.
 Chris Young took the stage to joyously demonstrate his approval to the thunderous applause received from an elated standing audience.

-The professionalism and verve displayed by the Golden State Pops Orchestra and the GSPO Chorale and its numerous conductors and soloists were as surprising as the images this incredible music was composed for, providing that "once in a lifetime" experience those in attendance will undoubtedly cherish for the rest of their lives.
+The professionalism and verve displayed by the Golden State Pops Orchestra, the GSPO Chorale, its numerous conductors and soloists were as surprising as the images this incredible music was composed for, providing that "once in a lifetime" experience those in attendance will undoubtedly cherish for the rest of their lives.